rodyherrera/Quantum/README.md

 Thought about Docker and deployment setup for 5 seconds Here’s a unified text that summarizes everything clearly:

-When deploying with Docker, you only need to edit a single .env file located at the root of the repository (as mentioned in the corresponding section).
+When deploying with Docker, you only need to edit a single `.env` file located at the root of the repository (as mentioned in the corresponding section).
 Most environment variables are already set, so you typically only have to adjust the secret keys.

 If you choose not to use Docker, you must still configure the environment variables, but this time they won’t be centralized in a single file.
-Instead, you’ll need to modify variables in both the client/ and server/ directories, and you’ll also have to update additional variables—such as the MongoDB URI.
+Instead, you’ll need to modify variables in both the `client/` and `server/` directories, and you’ll also have to update additional variables—such as the MongoDB URI.

-For the client application, go to the client/ directory, run npm install, then npm run build.
-After building, you can serve the dist folder on a specific port with a tool like serve by running npx serve -s dist.
-In that same folder, rename client/.env.example to client/.env.
+For the client application, go to the `client/` directory, run `npm install`, then `npm run build`.
+After building, you can serve the `dist` folder on a specific port with a tool like `serve` by running `npx serve -s dist`.
+In that same folder, rename `client/.env.example` to `client/.env`.
 There are only two variables you need to change:

 ```bash
 # VITE_SERVER: Address where the